tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * What are some potential issues that IPFS seeks to solve?

-    * **Answer**: Inefficiencies in the web such as `duplicate files`.
+    * **Answer**: Inefficiencies in the web, such as `duplicate files`.

-    * **Answer**: Inefficiencies in the web such as having to route to a faraway server to get the file you need when it might be right next door.
+    * **Answer**: Inefficiencies in the web, such as having to route to a faraway server to get the file you need when it might be right next door.

-    * **Answer**: Problems with security and file integrity, such as not knowing whether or not files you have accessed over the web have changed.
+    * **Answer**: Problems with security and file integrity, such as not knowing if files you have accessed over the web have changed.

     * **Answer**: Problems with the security of centralized servers providing a centralized attack vector.